deckhouse/virtualization/docs/ADMIN_GUIDE.md

     ```

 {{< alert level="info" >}}
-For a complete list of configuration options, see ["Settings"](./configuration.html)
+For a complete list of configuration options, see ["Settings"](./configuration.html).
 {{< /alert >}}

+## Disk properties based on storage class

+When you create a disk, the controller will automatically select the most optimal parameters supported by the storage based on the known data.

+The following are the priorities of the `PersistentVolumeClaim` parameter settings when creating a disk by automatically defining the storage features:

+- `RWX + Block`
+- `RWX + FileSystem`
+- `RWO + Block`
+- `RWO + FileSystem`

+If the storage is unknown and it is impossible to automatically define its parameters, then `RWO + FileSystem` is used.

 ## Images